venceslau48/john-portfolio/src/content/projects/chat/index.md

 source: "https://github.com/venceslau48/john-chat"
 ---

-First time I worked with Sockets, it's so powerfull.
-Simple app that shows the strenght's of real time connections.
+I studied and decided to test my knowledge with Web Sockets, I ended up having a chat, which is probably one of the app's that can most benefit from real time connection.